msmijis/Godot-Group-Project/README.md

-A game created by the games com[pany "GameWright", named after isaac wright
+A game created by the games com[pany "Ms Mijis", named after everyone ever